 The Benefits of Choosing Cremation

-The major benefits of choosing cremation include that it can cost less than a traditional burial, it’s environmentally gentle, it provides flexibility for the family, and there are many options for disposition.
+The major benefits of choosing cremation include costing about one-third less than a traditional burial, it’s environmentally gentle, it provides flexibility for the family, and there are many options for disposition.

 How Much Does Cremation Cost?

-The average cost of cremation can range from $2,260 to $3,250 – less than half the cost of a traditional funeral.
+The average cost of cremation costs approximately $3,500 – far less than a traditional funeral.